David R. Megarry: Publication of Dungeon!

 After developing the game, Megarry contacted Parker Brothers to see if they had interest in the game, but received a rejection letter.
 Also in 1972, Gary Gygax expressed an interest in Blackmoor and the dungeon board game, and invited Arneson and Megarry to Lake Geneva, Wisconsin, to demonstrate their games.
-According to Jon Peterson, this was likely done with the understanding that this could lead to eventual publication by Guidon Games.

-In November 1972, Dave Arneson and Dave Megarry traveled to Lake Geneva to meet with Gary Gygax, to provide a demonstration of their games.
+Dave Arneson and Dave Megarry traveled to Lake Geneva to meet with Gary Gygax, to provide a demonstration of their games.
 While meeting at Gygax's house, Dave Arneson ran the Lake Geneva gamers through their first session of Blackmoor.
 Rob Kuntz describes Dave Arneson as the referee, and the Lake Geneva players as being Gary Gygax, Ernie Gygax, Terry Kuntz, and himself.
 Kuntz describes Dave Megarry as the de facto leader of the group, as he understood the Blackmoor game and campaign world.
-In Wargaming magazine, Rob Kuntz wrote a short summary of their first Blackmoor session:

 After Megarry showed his board game to Gygax, they continued to correspond about it.
 In 1973 they presented The Dungeons of Pasha Cada to various manufacturers, including Don Lowry of Guidon Games.
 Lowry was concerned that the dungeon maps would be too expensive to print.
 The game would eventually be published by TSR Hobbies as Dungeon! in 1975.

 Work at TSR

 Dave Megarry was hired by TSR in 1975, the same year they published his Dungeon! board game.

 Megarry called Bill Owen of Judges Guild to negotiate a formal license from September 4 – November 22, 1976; this agreement required Judges Guild to pay a royalty to TSR for the right to place text on the cover of most products saying "Approved for use with Dungeons & Dragons".

-Arneson left TSR in 1976 over creative differences, and Megarry left around the same time.
+Arneson left TSR in 1976 due to creative differences, and Megarry left around the same time.